Growing Coriander

 It grows to 9-12 inches high (23-3-cm).

-It flowers early to mid summer and when the seeds are yellowish brown is the right time to harvest.
+It flowers early to mid summer and when the seeds are yellowish brown is the right time to harvest them to use in cooking.

 A packet of seeds will produce many plants, so if you pot up your thinnings, coriander might be a good herb to grow for profit.
-You will get many seeds from your plants which you can use to sow for the next year.
+You will get many seeds from your plants as well which you can use to sow for the next year.
+You could almost start a coriander farm!

 Just take a pot of well watered compost and put a pinch of seeds in it – cover with compost and firm it all down.